earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 # Key Attributes of Spectral Remote Sensing Data

-## Space vs. Airborne Data
+## Space vs Airborne Data

-First, it is important to understand how the data are collected.
-Data can be collected from the ground, the air (using airplanes or helicopters) or from space.
-You can imagine that data that are collected from space are often of a lower spatial resolution compared to data collected from an airplane.
-The tradeoff however is that data collected from an satellite often offer better (even global) coverage.
+Remote sensing data can be collected from the ground, the air (using airplanes or helicopters) or from space.
+You can imagine that data that are collected from space are often of a lower spatial resolution than data collected from an airplane.
+The tradeoff however is that data collected from a satellite often offers better (up to global) coverage.

-For example the landsat 8 satellite has a 16 day repeat cycle for the entire globe.
+For example the Landsat 8 satellite has a 16 day repeat cycle for the entire globe.
 This means that you can find a new image for an area, every 16 days.
-It takes a lot of time and financial resources collect airborne data.
+It takes a lot of time and financial resources to collect airborne data.
 Thus data are often only available for smaller geographic areas.
-Also, you may not find the data are available for multiple time periods OR, in the case of NAIP, you may have a new dataset ever 2-4 years.
+Also, you may not find that the data are available for the time periods that you need.
+For example, in the case of NAIP, you may only have a new dataset every 2-4 years.

 <figure>
    <img src="{{ site.url }}/images/courses/earth-analytics/remote-sensing/space-airborne.png" alt="space vs airborne remote sensing">
-   <figcaption>Space-born vs airborne remote sensing.
-Notice that space-born data
+   <figcaption>Spaceborne vs airborne remote sensing.
+Notice that spaceborne data
-   are often of lower resolution however because a satellite rotates continuously around the earth, the spatial coverage may be better than airborne data. <a href="http://www.cartospace.com/?page_id=22" target="_blank">Source: cartospace</a>
+   are often of lower resolution, however, because a satellite rotates continuously around the earth, the spatial coverage may be better than airborne data. <a href="http://www.cartospace.com/?page_id=22" target="_blank">Source: Cartospace</a>
    </figcaption>
 </figure>

 ## Bands and Wavelengths

-When talking about spectral data, we need to understand both the electromagnetic spectrum and image bands.
-Spectral remote sensing data are collected by powerful camera like instruments known as imaging spectrometers.
-Imaging spectrometers collect reflected light energy in "bands".
+When talking about spectral data, you need to understand both the electromagnetic spectrum and image bands.
+Spectral remote sensing data are collected by powerful camera-like instruments known as imaging spectrometers.
+Imaging spectrometers collect reflected light energy in "bands."

 A *band* represents a segment of the electromagnetic spectrum.
 You can think of it as a bin of one "type" of light.
-For example, the wavelength values between 800nm and 850nm might be one band captured by an imaging spectrometer.
+For example, the wavelength values between 800 nanometers (nm) and 850 nm might be one band captured by an imaging spectrometer.
 The imaging spectrometer collects reflected light energy within a pixel area on the ground.
-Because an imaging spectrometer collects many different types of light - for each pixel, the amount of light energy for each type of light or band, will be recorded.
-So for example a camera records the amount of red, green and blue light for each pixel.
+Since an imaging spectrometer collects many different types of light - for each pixel the amount of light energy for each type of light or band will be recorded.
+So, for example, a camera records the amount of red, green and blue light for each pixel.

 Often when you work with a multispectral dataset, the band information is reported as the center wavelength value.
 This value represents the center point value of the wavelengths represented in that  band.
-Thus in a band spanning 800-850 nm, the center would be 825).
+Thus in a band spanning 800-850 nm, the center would be 825 nm.

 <figure>
     <a href="{{ site.url }}/images/courses/earth-analytics/remote-sensing/spectrumZoomed.png">